Smart card: Transaction security

 The advantage of the Dynamic Card Security Code (DCSC) is that new information is transmitted with the payment transactions, thus making it useless for a potential fraudster to memorize or store it.
 A transaction with a Dynamic Card Security Code is carried out exactly the same way, with the same processes and use of parameters as a transaction with a static code in a card-not-present transaction.
 Upgrading to a DCSC allows cardholders and merchants to continue their payment habits and processes undisturbed.

 User authentication

 Complex Cards can be equipped with biometric sensors allowing for stronger user authentication.
 In the typical use case, fingerprint sensors are integrated into a payment card to bring a higher level of user authentication than a PIN.

 To implement user authentication using a fingerprint enabled smart card, the user has to authenticate himself/herself to the card by means of the fingerprint before starting a payment transaction.

-Several companies offer cards with fingerprint sensors:
+Several companies offer cards with fingerprint sensors, including: